ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 #### External Dependencies

-External dependencies are those which may affect the success of an ITDR plan and lie beyond the area of control of the ITDR Team Lead \(see [IT Security – IT Disaster Recovery Policy](it-disaster-recovery-policy.md) for a role description\).
+External dependencies are those which may affect the success of an ITDR plan and lie beyond the area of control of the ITDR Team Lead \(refer to the [IT Security – IT Disaster Recovery Policy](it-disaster-recovery-policy.md) for a role description\).

 For example: